fietser28/EL-Load/README.md

 * Fixed (not tested): The current implementations use TL431 for voltage reference.
 This is not good enough.
 * Von causes some oscillation when the voltage slowly decreases to the set level.
 This is noticable in a typical battery discharge test.
 As this ia a very valid and common
 * Changed (not tested): The power supply board is a very simplistic set of 78** / 79**.
 Ok for testing, but needs to be replaced with something decend
-* Reverse polarity is a very crude diode: Implement a proper reverse polarity circuit preferabbly with a detection to software (nice to have)
+* Reverse polarity is a very crude diode+fuse: Implement a proper reverse polarity circuit preferabbly with a detection to software (nice to have)
 * Fixed (not tested the heating...): Add a fuseholder
 * Test with real LM3/150 heatsink using screwmounting and isolation.
 If someone can get me one.....
 * Optimal placment of MOSFETS on real heatsink is not determined.